 Shea was determined that there be plenty of privacy for this home, something that’s often hard to achieve with a corner lot.
 For this reason the house is designed in a U-shape around a central courtyard, with the orientation being towards the rear of the house.
 Every room overlooks and opens onto a glorious outdoor living space, one that includes a split-level pool, sheer descent waterfall, covered porch, and outdoor kitchen.
 The goal was to achieve the feel of a tropical vacation house right here at home, potted palms and all.

-One unique aspect of this project was the fact that Shapiro, Hurley, and Shea worked closely together on every detail, evendesigning the interior of the home themselves.
+ct of this project was the fact that Shapiro, Hurley, and Shea worked closely together on every detail, evendesigning the interior of the home themselves.
 Paul Shea’s mother, Lynda, is a well-known interior designer and a well-established importer of French country antiques, but she and her son have different aesthetics.
 Although they disagreed on some things, Paul says he’s indebted to his mother for a number of good suggestions, such as enlarging the windows to allow more natural light.

 The foyer resembles a small gallery with special “art lighting” for the paintings that line it.
 Once inside, an open plan fuses the living, dining, and kitchen areas.
 The ceilings are 14 feet high, and the dark stained and scored concrete floors, as well as hardwood flooring in some areas, provide a rich contrast to the white walls.
 The select alder and cherry woods used in the cabinetry were chosen by Hurley to soften the overall look.
 The entire downstairs has a glow that’s enhanced by the pendant lighting fixtures.